• Skip to primary navigation

 Fine needle aspiration

 Fine needle aspiration (FNA) is a common method for testing skin cysts and other masses.
-It involves using a small needle to draw a sample from the fluid-filled cyst and then examining the material under the microscope.
+It involves using a small needle to draw a sample from the fluid-filled cyst and examining the material under the microscope.
 The FNA allows your vet to look for signs of infection and to try to rule out other types of skin growths.

 Tissue biopsy